 The Partneriaeth corporate risk register identifies the risks (threats) to the achievement of the Partneriaeth aims.
-As a live document, it is revised and updated on an ongoing basis and was last formally reviewed by the Joint Committee on 3 February 2023, with the residual risk scores shown below:
+As a live document, it is revised and updated on an ongoing basis and was last formally reviewed by the Joint Committee on 16 July 2024, with the residual risk scores shown below:

-Risk Residual Risk Scores Timeliness of Welsh Government Funding 6 Lack of clarity on functions 6 Failure to Support Local Authorities in relevant areas during Estyn Engagement 6 Failure to comply with RCSIG Terms & Conditions (Grant regs) 4 Data Protection 4 Partneriaeth found not to provide Value for Money 4 Partneriaeth Governance 4 Failure to deliver the 6 priority areas of the Business Plan 4 Lack of communication with all stakeholders 3 Failure to deliver against Local Authority priorities included in Partneriaeth's Business Plan 3
+Risk Residual Risk Scores Partneriaeth found not to provide Value for Money 8 Lack of clarity regarding functions of Partneriaeth 6 Failure to comply with RCG Terms & Conditions 4 Data Protection 4 Partneriaeth Governance 4 Failure to deliver the 4 priority areas of the Business Plan 4 Lack of communication with all stakeholders 3 Timeliness of Welsh Government Funding 3 Failure to deliver against Local Authority priorities included in Partneriaeth's Business Plan 3 Failure to Support Local Authorities in relevant areas during Estyn Engagement 3

-5.2 Key Financial Risks for 2022-23 and Beyond
+5.2 Key Financial Risks for 2023-24 and Beyond

-- Adequacy and timeliness of Welsh Government funding - Failure to Comply with Regional Consortia School Improvement Grant (RCSIG) Terms and Conditions - Continued reliance on grant funding.
+- Adequacy and timeliness of Welsh Government funding - Failure to Comply with Regional Consortia Grant (RCG) Terms and Conditions - Continued reliance on grant funding. - Risk surrounding Local Authority Education Grant (LAEG) funding which will be re-designated to Local Authorities in April 2024 and the commitment for elements of this to be passported to Partneriaeth